About TeNeS

 GNU General Public License version 3

-We hope that you cite the following repository when you publish the results using TeNeS.
+We hope that you cite the following article when you publish the results using TeNeS.

 Availability